 The UO provides WiFi internet access across campus to anyone with a Duck ID.
-Faculty and staff can also sponsor a guest for internet access.
-Visitors to and from Oregon State can use eduroam for access.
+Faculty and staff can sponsor a guest for internet access.
+As of January 8, 2016, guests can also register themselves for wireless internet access.
+Visitors to and from Oregon State University can use eduroam for access.

 Click one of the links below to learn how to connect to WiFi with your operating system.

-- eduroam can be used by guests visiting from other eduroam participatings insititutions.
+- eduroam can be used by guests visiting from Oregon State and other eduroam-participating insititutions.
 To learn more about the eduroam network, see eduroam Wireless Network.

 - uowireless is the basic WiFi network on campus.
 Anyone with a Duck ID can connect to it.
 Learn about the differences between uowireless and UO Secure.

-- uoguest is the network provided for guests with Network Guest Access.
+- UO Guest is the network provided for guests with Wireless Network Guest Access.